The Fall of Eve – Destiny Music Video

 From the start, there was a clear vision from the band that the video would be composed of two distinct flavours.
 The first being a band performance and the second a short film and then these two pieces would be combined to make the music video.

 Greg took on the role of creating and directing the story part and I took on the band performance, camera work and editing.

-With any project a plan is needed and the band were not short of a plan.
-As is to be expected when you are spending a sizeable amount of money on your project, you want it to be the way you want it to be .
-All credit to The Fall of Eve (Michael and Laura) they put forward clear ideas using YouTube videos and visual story boards, they organised and achieved everything they set out to do, especially impressive was there efforts in securing the historic Trinity Church in Irvine for the band footage.
+With any project, a plan is needed and the band were not short of a plan.
+As is to be expected when you are spending a sizeable amount of money on your project, you want it to be the way you want it to be.
+All credit to The Fall of Eve (Michael and Laura) they put forward clear ideas using YouTube videos and visual storyboards, they organised and achieved everything they set out to do, especially impressive was their efforts in securing the historic Trinity Church in Irvine for the band footage.

 There was a number of technical challenges brought out in the filming of Destiny.